Johnson-Dsouza/packer-nginx-app/README.md

 - Packer Installed

 **TO SETUP THE APPLICATION:**
-1. Grab the source code from the GitLab repository.
+1. Grab the source code from the Github repository.
 1. Initialize your Packer configuration:
 `packer init .`
 1. Format your template: